Delicious Stuffed Portobello Mushrooms with Feta

 Prepare mushrooms up to 24 hours ahead and store uncooked in refrigerator.
 Cooked mushrooms keep for 3 days when properly stored.
 Reheat at 350°F until thoroughly warm, approximately 10 minutes.

-Close-up Stuffed Portobello Mushrooms with Spinach and Feta Recipe Save Recipe
+Close-up Stuffed Portobello Mushrooms with Spinach and Feta Recipe Pin it

 Close-up Stuffed Portobello Mushrooms with Spinach and Feta Recipe | yummygusto.com